AlibabaCloudDocs/ecs/intl.en-US/Tag & Resource/Tags/Use OOS to modify a tag value of multiple resources.md

 **Note:**

 -   You can use the OOS custom template to modify a tag value for up to 1,000 resources at a time.
 If the number of resources is greater than 1,000, you must execute the template multiple times.
 -   You can use the OOS custom template to modify the tag values of any resources that support tagging in the same region.
 You can modify the API operations in the template to make it applicable to various resources.
-For more information about resources that support tagging, see [Overview](/intl.en-US/Tag & Resource/Tags/Overview.md).
-For information about the resources that OOS supports, see [List of supported cloud services](https://www.alibabacloud.com/help/doc-detail/120682.htm).
+For more information about resources that support tagging, see [Overview](/intl.en-US/Tag & Resource/Tags/Overview.md).For information about the resources that OOS supports, see [List of supported cloud services](https://www.alibabacloud.com/help/doc-detail/120682.htm).

-## Step 1: Create a custom template
+## Step 1: Create a template

 You can perform the following steps to create an OOS custom template to modify a tag value of multiple resources.